ProducerMatt/redbean-template/README.md

   previously existing bean.
 - `build.sh run`: pack and then execute custom command found at top of file

 Stock redbeans are hidden with dots.
-Stock beans, as well as other executables that are fetched by script, are in the `.gitignore`.
-Since they are *Actually Portable*, you could also comment out this behavior and commit the executables directly, if you're ok with keeping them in the git store.
+Executables are excluded in the `.gitignore`.
+Since they are *Actually Portable*, you *could* disable this behavior and commit the executables directly, if you're ok with keeping them in the git store.
+Also remember that binaries have a certain risk profile of their own.

 ## Roadmap